ComNets-Bremen/GDI-Tutorials/src/01-arduino-flicker-candle.md

 ![Connecting the LED](schematic/01_connect_led_button.svg)

-- Connect one pin of a button to a GND pin of the Arduino
+- Connect one pin of a button to one Arduino GND pin.
-- Connect the other pin on the same side of the button to Arduino pin 10
+- Connect the other pin on the same side of the button to Arduino pin 10.

 ---